wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-monitor-troubleshoot-investigate/includes/4-investigate-teams-usage.md

 4. From **Select a report**, select **Microsoft Teams**.
 5. Select **Device usage** or **User activity**.

 The reports display a line chart and a detailed table view for 7, 30, 90, or 180 days.
-In the detailed view, select the three bars to change the sort order, filter the data, or choose which columns are displayed.
-To export data to Microsoft Excel, select Export.
+In the **detailed view**, select the three bars to change the sort order, filter the data, or choose which columns are displayed.
+To export data to Microsoft Excel, select **Export**.

 ## Teams admin center reports